 A third class carriage with guard’s compartment and four passenger compartments built in July 1891.

-No 416 survived by being converted by the GWR into Camp Coach No. 9940, in the 1930s – fitted with bunks and parked in a siding at a picturesque country station where it could be hired for a week or two’s holiday.
+No 416 was condemned in December 1937 but survived by being converted by the GWR into Camp Coach No. 9940, during June 1938 – fitted with bunks and parked in a siding at a picturesque country station where it could be hired for a week or two’s holiday.
+It was withdrawn altogether in 1966.

 It has been fully restored and entered traffic, albeit without lining and lettering, on 26 September 2009.
 Final lining out and lettering were completed in August 2010.